Bambu Lab Filament Settings: The Complete Parameter Guide

 Bambu Studio ships with built-in profiles for common filaments, and for most users, those profiles work out of the box.
 But when you’re pushing speed limits, dialing in a specific brand, or troubleshooting quality issues, understanding what each parameter does matters.

-These settings are based on my testing on the X1 Carbon and P1S.
+These settings are based on documented Bambu profiles and community testing for the X1 Carbon and the machines in our P1S vs X1 Carbon comparison.
 A1 Mini users should note that the lack of enclosure affects ASA/ABS settings significantly.

 PLA Settings